 Be Transparent With Shipping

-This situation is a win-win for customers and retailers, as customers can receive their items same-day and retailers save on the expense and hassle of shipping.
-Plus, many shoppers purchase additional items when they are in-store picking up their online orders.
+BOPIS is a win-win for customers and retailers, as customers can receive their items same-day, and retailers save on the expense and hassle of shipping.
+Plus, many shoppers purchase additional items when they’re picking up their online orders.

-However, consider creating a more lenient policy for the holiday season.
-If shoppers are buying Christmas gifts on Cyber Monday, the recipient won’t even be given the gift until almost 30 days after the date of purchase.
+It’s worth considering a more lenient policy for the holiday season.
+If shoppers are buying Christmas gifts on Cyber Monday, the recipient won’t even be given the gift until almost 30 days later.
 Offer at least a 60-day window to ease shoppers’ minds and minimize customer service issues.

 Minimize the Number of Clicks to Purchase

-According to a Baymard Institute study, 37% of shoppers will abandon a cart if they are required to make an account to complete the purchase.
-Collect customer data, and contact info is valuable, but not at the expense of sales.
-Give shoppers the option to create an account or checkout as a guest.
+About a quarter of shoppers will abandon a cart if they are required to make an account to complete the purchase.
+While collecting customer data and contact info are valuable, you don’t want it to be at the expense of sales.
+Give time-pressed shoppers the option to create an account or checkout as a guest.

-Every screen a shopper has to click through or a data field they need to enter is an additional opportunity for you to drop the sale, especially if the customer is shopping on mobile.
-Having one-click payment options like PayPal and Apple Pay will help streamline this process.
-For customers who do enter their credit card information, have the option to save their information for future payments to make it easy to repurchase.
+Every screen a shopper has to click through is an additional opportunity for them to drop the sale, especially if the customer is shopping on mobile.
+Having one-click payment options like PayPal and Apple Pay helps streamline the payment process.
+For customers who do enter their credit card information, have the option to save their information for future payments so it’s easy to purchase again.